rand00/mtag/README.md

 $ mtag score/5,color/nice/black file0 file1 file3
 ```

+If the first and single file is `-`, then `mtag` will read a newline separated
+list of files from stdin instead.

+`--root=<dir>` can be passed to override the search for an `_mtags` dir,
+starting from the current working directory.

 ### `mtag query <query>`

 Query for all files that match the query, where `<query>` is of the format: